TamoSoft: Network Analysis Tools & Security Software

 RTP Streams

-Note: The VoIP analysis module is only available to VoIP license users or evaluation version users who selected VoIP evaluation mode.
+NOTE: The VoIP analysis module is only available to VoIP license users or evaluation version users who selected VoIP evaluation mode.

 The Real-time Transport Protocol (or RTP) defines a standardized packet format for delivering audio and video over the Internet.
 While protocols like SIP or H.323 are used to control the call (e.g. setting up a connection, dialing, disconnecting, etc.), RTP is used for reliable transmission of data packets and maintaining Quality of Service.
 In other words, RTP streams carry the actual voice payload encoded utilizing one of a number of codecs, and analysis of RTP data provided invaluable information for assessing call quality and troubleshooting VoIP networks.